concord-consortium/collaborative-learning/docs/cms.md

 These files are built using a build system separate from the main CLUE build system.
 This was done so that dependencies of CLUE and the CMS would not be tied together.
 This is all located in the `/cms/` folder.

 ### `preview-link`
-Is a widget that just display a link so authors can easily open CLUE and see the section they are currently editing.
+Is a widget that displays a link so authors can easily open CLUE and see the section they are currently editing.
 It has to load the Unit json to figure out where in the unit this current section is located.
-This location is needed to construct the problemOrdinal which is what is needed when launching CLUE.
+This location is needed to construct the `problemOrdinal` which is what is needed when launching CLUE.

 ### `clue`
 This is an iframe-control.
 It isn't really specific to CLUE.
 The iframe src it shows is: